AntoBongio/Sensor_Fusion_Nanodegree/README.md

 ## [Project 5 - Unscented Kalman Filter (Lidar/Radar)](https://github.com/AntoBongio/Sensor_Fusion_Nanodegree/tree/main/05_Unscented_Kalman_Filter)

 The main goal of this project is to implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-We assume that each object its entirely described by a state vector $\mathbf{x}=[p_x, p_y, v, \phi, \dot{\phi}]$.
-To describe the behaviour of each object, we consider a Constant Turn Rate and Velocity model (CTRV), described in the pdf [CTRV Model](www.google.com)
+We assume that each object its entirely described by a state vector $\mathbf{x}=[p_x, p_y, v, \phi, \dot{\phi}]$, and they behave according to a Constant Turn Rate and Velocity model (CTRV), described in the pdf [CTRV Model](https://github.com/AntoBongio/Sensor_Fusion_Nanodegree/blob/main/05_Unscented_Kalman_Filter/CTRV%20Model.pdf).

 To evaluate the solution, it is required to obtain RMSE values that are lower than a well defined tolerance.